cfredericks/golf-better/gcp/app-engine/README.md

 curl http://127.0.0.1:8080/api/v1/tournaments
 ```

-To test slack without actually integration with slack, first run the app engine with slack integration disabled:
+To test the Slack integration without actually interacting with Slack, first run the app engine with Slack integration disabled:
 ```bash
 NO_SLACK=1 python3 main.py
 ```